leanprover-community/blog/posts/how-to-write-a-simproc.md

 type: text
 ---

-The goal of this sequel to (TODO: insert link to first part once we have it), is to show how one can go about writing a simproc.
+In *Fantastic Simprocs and Where to Find Them* (TODO: insert link to first part once we have it), we introduced the notion of a *simproc*, which can be thought of as a form of "modular" simp lemma.
+In this sequel, we give a more detailed exposition of the inner workings of the simp tactic and how one can go about creating new simprocs.
-[Add here: target audience, ie. people who already have some exposure to metaprograms and link references/tutorials for this stuff]
+> Throughout this post, we will assume that the reader has at least a little exposure to some of the core concepts that underpin metaprogramming in Lean, e.g. `Expr` and the `MetaM` monad.
+Some familiarity with the `Qq` library will be helpful, but not necessary for most of this post.
+> <span style="color:red">**TODO(Paul)**</span>: add link to some ressources.

 <!-- TEASER_END -->